 Integrate Windows With the Range Hood

-It is not always possible due to construction limitations, but in a custom-designed kitchen, consider tailoring the range vent hood to integrate it with the windows, as demonstrated in this kitchen.
-Here, a window is positioned over the custom-built range hood, with two additional windows framing the sides.
+Taking the idea of highlighting the range hood (or other significant feature) a step further, consider a custom-designed range hood that is tailored to integrate with the windows, as demonstrated in this kitchen.
+Here, a window is positioned over the custom hood, with two additional windows framing the sides.

 A complete remodel may offer you unique options for using windows—don't be confined by what is traditional in a kitchen.

 03 of 05

 Windows framed with steel or steel-look aluminum are dramatic in any room, but especially the kitchen.
 A natural for modern decor, they can also be used effectively with traditional cabinetry and accents.
 In this example, the black metal windows offer a striking contrast with the lighter-colored cabinets.
 They might work just as well with gray or another dark cabinet color, where the effect would be complementary rather than contrasting.
 If new steel-framed windows are not in the cards for your remodel, consider painting the existing mullions on your wood windows to achieve a similar visual effect.

 Cabinetry plays a huge part in the kitchen, and integrating the cabinetry around a window can create a fluid and custom look.
 In this example, a cabinetry valance was installed to bridge the two wall cabinets flanking a large center window.
 This particular valance mimics the curve of the window itself, creating symmetry and maximizing natural light from the window.Continue to 5 of 5 below.

 05 of 05